delicmakaveli/Simple-Quora-Backup/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Hats off to the good people who wrote the code for all the modules that made building stuff with Python easier and faster.